Arjun Kannan systems / workflows / signal

 $40M ARR

-Retail analytics product taken from zero to $40 million in recurring revenue in year one.
+Advisor-facing analytics product taken from zero to $40 million ARR in year one.

 ResiDesk

 We help multifamily operators understand what residents are telling them across renewals, rent, maintenance, and staffing.
-The product works because it gives teams real context earlier, not because it looks impressive in a pitch.
+The product earns its keep when it changes the next action: owner, urgency, context, and follow-through.

 Climb Credit